hwdsl2/docker-whisper-live/README.md

 ## Using with other AI services

-The [WhisperLive (real-time STT)](https://github.com/hwdsl2/docker-whisper-live), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), and [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro) images can be combined to build a complete, private AI stack on your own server — from live voice I/O to RAG-powered question answering.
-All these services run fully locally.
+The [WhisperLive (real-time STT)](https://github.com/hwdsl2/docker-whisper-live), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro), and [Ollama](https://github.com/hwdsl2/docker-ollama) images can be combined to build a complete, private AI stack on your own server — from live voice I/O to RAG-powered question answering.
+WhisperLive, Kokoro, and Embeddings run fully locally.
+Ollama runs all LLM inference locally, so no data is sent to third parties.
 When using LiteLLM with external providers (e.g., OpenAI, Anthropic), your data will be sent to those providers.

 ```mermaid
 graph LR